UNC-optics/Social-Interaction-Chamber/README.md

 # PCB assembly

-7. Use the “PCB Fabrication Files Social Interaction Chamber” folder provided in the GitHub to order the custom pre-assembled PCB from a manufacturing company (JLCPCB, HK, CN).
+7. Use the “Hardware Manufacturing/PCB Fabrication and Assembly/PCB Fabrication Files Social Interaction Chamber.zip” folder provided in the GitHub to order the custom pre-assembled PCB from a manufacturing company (JLCPCB, HK, CN).
 The PCB should be prepared as a 1.6mm thick two-layer PCB, with no special instructions.

-8. In the same order, use the “PCB Assembly Files Social Interaction Chamber” folder to request electronic component assembly services.
+8. In the same order, use the “Hardware Manufacturing/PCB Fabrication and Assembly/PCB Assembly Files Social Interaction Chamber.zip” folder to request electronic component assembly services.
 Parts must be placed according to the Bill of Materials and Components Placement List as demonstrated in the assembly files.

 9. Following assembly, use a tampered cutter tool to detach the PCB board at the indicated joints to produce 2 L-shaped PCBs and one rectangular PCB.
    ![PCB PreCut](https://github.com/user-attachments/assets/68fa4855-61aa-4018-852d-9c0f7007131e)